resonatehq/blog/blog/2024-05-01-recipes-basic-failure-handling/index.md

 To demonstrate recovery we need to first observe a crash.
 If you get lucky and the execution succeeds on the first attempt, keep bumping the id until the program crashes.
 Once a crash occurs, restart the program.
 On restart any pending executions will be resumed and once again there is a 50% chance we will see another crash, if this happens keep restarting the program until the execution succeeds.

 What is going on here?
-When your program is wired up to a Resonate server, Resonate writes all Durable Promises to storage.
-A Durable Promise is the core abstraction upon which Resonate is built.
+When your program is wired up to a Resonate server, Resonate writes a representation of the function call to storage using a concept called a Durable Promise, the core abstraction upon which Resonate is built.
 Like familiar promises, Durable Promises can be fulfilled exactly once; unlike familiar promises, Durable Promises are both addressable and persistent.

 But what does this mean in practice?

 When Resonate is started with a call to `resonate.start()` a background process is kicked off on an interval to check for any pending Durable Promises.
-When one is found, Resonate first acquires a lock to ensure mutual exclusion, and then calls the corresponding function.
+When one is found, Resonate first acquires a lock to ensure mutual exclusion, and then calls the function corresponding to the Durable Promise.
 This process repeats until either all Durable Promises are fulfilled or timed out.

 ## Key Takeaways